designforsf/brigade-matchmaker/docs/taxonomy.md

   * Healthcare
   * Housing

 These keywords, their sections, keyword synonyms, and other data are all stored in the database as JSON data.
-The UI and match algorithm can retrieve this data via API calls.
+The UI and match algorithm can retrieve this data via API calls and make extensive use of it.

 ## Tree Structure with Parent References